vsergeev/gardend-lua/design.md

 }
 ```

-The `block` string specifies the block filename to load.
-The `variables` array specifies which state variables the block may use, in a block-specific order.
+The `driver` string specifies the driver filename to load.
+The `variables` array specifies which state variables the block may populate or access in a driver-specific order.
 The variable names referenced in the `variables` table must be unique names.

 Example: